 - Esna Temple

 This morning we drive south to Esna.
-We visit the temple there in the heart of a busy modern town.
-In order to reach the ancient floor–level of the temple, we have to descend a long staircase from the modern street-level, showing that the modern town sits on many strata of archaeological mound (or tell).
-The temple is dedicated to the ram-headed creator god of the south, Khnum, whom we shall meet again in Aswan; although during the Graeco-Roman Period this place was called in Greek Latopolis after the Lates fish which was held sacred there and was buried in a cemetery west of the town.
+We visit the temple in the heart of this busy modern town.
+In order to reach the ancient floor-level of the temple, we must descend a long staircase from modern street-level, showing that the modern town sits on the many strata of a settlement mound (tell).
+The temple is dedicated to the ram-headed creator god of the south, Khnum, whom we shall meet again in Aswan.
+During the Graeco-Roman Period this place was called in Greek, Latopolis, after the Lates fish which were held sacred there and were buried in a cemetery west of the town.
 The Ptolemaic inner part of this temple is mostly lost, and what we are able to visit dates mostly to the Roman Period.
-The hypostyle hall (its roof supported by rows of columns with composite floral capitals characteristic of the period) is in fact the latest major temple built in Egypt, and is decorated with reliefs from the 1st to 3rd centuries.
+The hypostyle hall (its roof supported by rows of columns with composite floral capitals characteristic of the period) is in fact the last major temple built in Egypt, and is decorated with reliefs from the 1st to 3rd centuries AD.

-We board our dahabeya for lunch and an afternoon of gentle sailing.
+We board our dahabiya for lunch and an afternoon of gentle sailing.
 And so we begin our river voyage south, mooring over night close to the village of El Hegz, where we dine onboard.
-(Overnight aboard a dahabeya) BLD
+(Overnight aboard a dahabiya) BLD

 Day 16: Wednesday 11 December, El Hegz – El Kab – Edfu – Gebel el-Silsila